PeterMatthewKohler/CSCI_573_Project3/README.md

 All of these should be in the same directory \
 2.)
 To compile each of the programs use the following commands in a linux terminal: \
 \
 NOTE: Each of these programs requires an input argument of either "train" or "test".
-Selecting "train" will use the training dataset, "test" will use the testing dataset. \
+Using "train" will use the training dataset, "test" will use the testing dataset. \
 \
 RAD: \
 g++ -std=c++11 rad.cpp -o RAD \